-Once you are near the limit, you will be receiving an SMS and a notification in the app informing you of the charge once you go past the limit.
+Once you are near the limit, you will receive a notification in your Inbox informing you of the charges once you go past the limit.

-Please take note that this is only for manual cash-ins — remittances, online cash-in, and bank cash-ins are not included.
+Please take note that this is only for manual cash-ins — remittances and bank cash-ins are not included.